List of heads of state of Nicaragua

-The Head of State of Nicaragua is the person who controls the executive power in the country.
+The Head of State of Nicaragua is the person who controls the executive power in the Republic of Nicaragua.
 From 1825 to 1838, the executive was the governor of Nicaragua as part of the Federal Republic of Central America.
-In 1838, the Republic of Nicaragua became a separate nation and, under the Constitution of 1839, the office of Supreme Director (Director Supremo) was created, amended in 1854 to the title of President of Nicaragua.
+In 1838, Nicaragua became a separate nation and, under the Constitution of 1839, the office of Supreme Director (Director Supremo) was created, amended in 1854 to the title of President of Nicaragua.
 In 2025 the Constitution of Nicaragua was amended to allow the powers of the presidency to be exercised by two co-presidents rather than a single person.